raphaelrk/messenger-lowkey/README.md

 Check messenger without the stress.
 Don't send typing indicators or read receipts.

 Made because I think checking messenger is super stressful, partly because it tells people as you read their messages.
 So I just wind up not even clicking into people's messages.
 I think this could help me get back to people more, and maybe others will like it, too.

+## How to install
+From the chrome webstore:
+- Still under review, will add link when it's up!

+From source:
+- Download this repo and unzip it
+- Go to chrome://extensions
+- Toggle Developer mode on
+- Click "Load unpacked"
+- Select the folder you just unzipped
+- Now you can read & write messages at your leisure